claudia1505/JavaScript-Senac/README.md

 # javascript
-Atividades desenvolvidas no curso de informática do Senac
+atividades desenvolvidas no curso de informática do Senac